Real Talk: There Is No Excuse for You to Casually Drink Bottled Water

 Oh, what’s that?
 You make sure to recycle every single time?
 Well, if you’ve been paying attention, we really can’t count on recycling to save us.
 It makes you feel better, sure, but in the words of Inigo Montoya, I don’t think recycling means what you think it means.
 What if, instead, you just didn’t use plastic water bottles at all?

 Maybe the reason you can blithely drink bottled water without going into a full-blown existential crisis is because you think we’re drinking less of it than at other times in the past.
-Reusable straws and plastic bag bans are in the news, right?
+Reusable straws, tote bags and sustainability are all the rage, right?
 So wouldn’t that logically mean people as a whole must be consuming less bottled water?
 No. We’re consuming much, much more.

-In fact, the impetus for writing this screed, apart from my Hexxus-esque coworkers, was coming across the stats from the beverage industry in 2018.
-According to B2B publication BeverageDaily, bottled water dominated.
-It was the leading beverage category in the U.S. in both revenue and volume (around 14 billion gallons) and is “likely to see more growth in the next few years.”
+In fact, the original impetus for writing this screed, apart from my oblivious coworkers, was coming across the stats from the beverage industry back in 2018.
+According to B2B publication BeverageDaily, bottled water dominated that year.
+It was the leading beverage category in the U.S. in both revenue and volume (around 14 billion gallons) and was “likely to see more growth in the next few years.”
+According to new reports, that growth has come to pass in the years since.
 So all that talk about eco-friendliness and using less plastic?
 It’s certainly not happening here.

 Look, I’m not here to sell you anything, not even a reusable water bottle.
 Chances are you’ve got one!
-So for the love of that sweet phone-retrieving beluga whale, just use it already.
-You’ve got a branded S’well bottle from some random event, so just slap a sticker over the corporate logo.
+So for the love of all the turtles and the whales and the crabs and your fellow human beings, just use it already.
+Maybe you’ve got a branded S’well bottle from some random event, so just slap a sticker over the corporate logo.
 Or maybe you’ve got a Nalgene sitting in a gym bag you haven’t used in a month, so break it out.
 Or ask your friends.
-Or email me, I’m looking at a spare one on my desk as I type this (next to the one I fill up at said office kitchen refill station).
+Or email me, I’ve got a couple extra lying around (though maybe we can save the emissions from shipping and you can just find one in your vicinity).

 I’ll admit, the enormity of the problems currently facing humanity can easily lead to inaction.
 The most obvious of these are climate change and pollution.
 But even if you break up that fundamental catastrophe into smaller pieces, they’re still too big for most people to comprehend, and consequently too big for most people to do anything about.
 So today, just do one teeny tiny thing.
 Just stop drinking bottled water when you don’t need to.